ankasimova/test_google_should_find_selene/README.md

 # test_google_should_find_selene
-this test searches a definite responce in browser by request "selene"
+this test searches a definite responce in browser by request "selene" (used framework - selene)